-Marketing professionals are grappling with a lot of meaty topics nowadays — none more so than the ever-changing concept of customer identity.
+Marketing professionals and other business users are grappling with a lot of meaty topics nowadays — none more so than the ever-changing concept of customer identity.

-It’s a difficult and important topic because identity is uniquely tied to so many meaty topics: customer data, consumer privacy, digital experience, and measurement.
+It’s a difficult and important topic because identity is uniquely tied to so many meaty topics – notably customer data, consumer privacy, digital experience, and measurement.

-“Identity” raises existential questions, both theoretical and practical, for marketers.
-Answering them goes right to the foundational decisions every modern brand must make.
+“Identity” raises existential questions, both theoretical and practical, for business users.
+And answering them goes right to the foundational decisions every company must make.

 What does “identity” really mean today?